jdpmk/abstract-interpretation/README.md

 See `resources/sign.png` for a visualization.

-By "proving" this domain is a partial order and lattice, and implementing three functions for interpreting statements of the language, we can execute this program over this domain:
+By showing this domain is a partial order and lattice, and implementing functions for interpreting expressions and statements of the language, we can execute this program over this domain:

 ```
 x := input();